profhamachiclass/JSE1-Notes/README.md

 If a variable stores the value `false`, then the variable:

 We have declared an array `let animals = [“dog”, “cat”, “hamster”]` .
 We want to temporarily comment out the element `"cat"`, and to do this, we can modify the declaration as follows:
+`let animals = ["dog",/*"cat",*/"hamster"];`

-We need to come up with a name for a variable where we will store **the age of a user**.
-All of the following variable names are formally correct, but one of them is the most readable, indicate which one:
+We need to come up with a name for a variable where we will store * *the age of a user**.
+All of the following variable names are formally correct, but one of them is the most readable, indicate which one: `userAge`

 By default, JavaScript allows us to write to an undeclared variable (it declares it implicitly for us).
-If we want the interpreter to treat such a situation as an error, we have to:
+If we want the interpreter to treat such a situation as an error, we have to place the `"use strict";` directive at the beginning of the script.
 Analyze the following code:
 ```js
 let counter = 100;
 let counter = 200;
 counter = 300;
 ```
-As a result of its execution:
+As a result of its execution, the program will be aborted ue to an error (redeclaration of a variable).